Chetankatankar/food_app/README.md

 Food App is an online food-ordering platform similar to Zomato and Swiggy, designed mainly for middle-sized cities.
 It connects customers with local restaurants, allowing users to browser menus, order food, make payments, and track orders until doorstep delivery.

-Main Features:- Restaurant and menu management, food search, cart, order placement, online payment, order tracking, and order history.
+Main Features: Restaurant and menu management, food search, cart, order placement, online payment, order tracking, and order history.

 Order Your Favorite Food at Your Doorstep and save your valuable Time!